 Is Gatorade OK for Seniors?

-Gatorade and other sports drinks shouldn’t be your sole, go-to source of beverage to stay hydrated because they are high in sugar and can mess with your diet.
+Gatorade and other sports drinks shouldn’t be your constant choice because they are high in sugar and can mess with your diet.
 However, they also possess electrolytes to replenish your body, so they can be helpful if you have been vomiting, experiencing diarrhea, or having challenges with your heart rate or blood pressure.

 Taking a few sips of Gatorade or a commercial rehydration solution can help restore those critical electrolytes more swiftly.